-MOST POPULAR: The great royalty freak out • Flying around with Michael O'Keeffe • Waiting for ducks in Newfoundland • Arizona Mining: banks slam concerns • Breakfast with David Garofalo • David Harquail • Paul Gait's big ideas • Rio's Guinea affair • Silent rise of the prospect generator model • Evy Hambro
+MOST POPULAR: Who's Who 2017 • The great royalty freak out • Michael O'Keeffe • Waiting for ducks in Newfoundland • Arizona Mining: banks slam concerns • Breakfast with David Garofalo • David Harquail • Paul Gait's big ideas • Rio's Guinea affair • Silent rise of the prospect generator model • Evy Hambro

 Private equity group pulls plug on Peter Kukielski's $1bn mining fund, two years after it launched

 With 15 million page views, an "annoyingly independent" blog has become one of the busiest websites in the mining industry